 unit investment trust (UIT).
-A type of fund with some characteristics of mutual funds and some of closed-end funds.
+A type of investment company registered with the SEC with some characteristics of mutual funds and some of closed-end funds.
 Like mutual funds, UITs issue redeemable shares.
 Like closed-end funds, however, UITs typically issue only a specific, fixed number of shares.
 A UIT does not actively trade its investment portfolio; instead, it buys and holds a set of particular investments until a set termination date, at which time the trust is dissolved and proceeds are paid to shareholders.